 No matter your age, race, or family history of skin cancer, you're still at risk if you're out in the sun.
 Spot check your body regularly to look for any changes in moles.
 Remember the ABCDE's of skin cancer.

-Any mole that is (A)Asymmetrical in shape, that has irregular or jagged (B)Borders or (C)Coloring that is black, blotchy or uneven, and/or a (D)Diameter that is larger than a pencil eraser or an (E)Elevated surface needs to be examined by a medical professional to rule out any precancerous or cancerous skin changes.
+Any mole that is (A)Asymmetrical in shape, that has irregular or jagged (B)Borders or (C)Coloring that is black, blotchy or uneven, and/or a (D)Diameter that is larger than a pencil eraser or an (E)Evolved surface needs to be examined by a board-certified dermatologist to rule out any precancerous or cancerous skin changes.

 Just because you have a tattoo doesn't mean you're covered up from the sun.
 Protect yourself against the damaging effects of the sun, be smart and keep your tattoo and your skin safe while you're out enjoying the summer rays.